milderengen/CoffeeShop/README.md

 # CoffeeShop
--Assesment for Muehlbauer company
+-  Assesment for Muehlbauer company
--Bussiness logic is all set, although i cant finish it because i am working afternoot and deadline is today
+-  Bussiness logic is all set, although i cant finish it because i am working afternoot and deadline is today

+-  Running on Tomcat 9.0.80

 How to make it better
 - Orders could be managed by Kafka and streamed to Barista
 - It is a bit messy